Chicago Great Western Railway: Early 20th century

+The first repair shops for locomotives and freight cars were built at the original terminus in St. Paul, Minnesota, known as the South Park Shops.
+In 1892 the city of Oelwein, Iowa was chosen as the headquarters and primary shop site due to its central location on the mainline.
+Construction was completed in 1899, and soon Oelwein became known as "Shop City" for its mammoth shop site.
+The two-story combination machine, boiler, and coach shop alone measured 700 feet (213 meters) long and had 27 pits for overhauling locomotives.

 In 1907, the panic of 1907 caused Stickney to lose control of the railroad, and ownership passed to financier J. P. Morgan.
 In 1910, the CGW introduced four McKeen Motor Car Company self-propelled railcars, its first rolling stock powered by internal combustion engines.
 In the same year, the railroad also purchased ten large 2-6-6-2s from the Baldwin Locomotive Works.
 Two years later, the railroad acquired an experimental battery powered motorcar from the Federal Storage Battery Car Company.
 In 1916, the railroad began standardizing on 2-8-2 steam locomotives, which served through the 1920.
 In 1923 CGW purchased from the soon to be dominant company EMC, two of EMD's first gasoline-powered cars.
 During the 1920s, as ownership changed again to the Bremo Corporation, a group of investors led by Patrick Joyce, an executive at the Standard Steel Car Company, the railroad expanded its use of self-propelled vehicles.
 At the end of the decade, 36 2-10-4 steam locomotives were purchased from Baldwin and the Lima Locomotive Works.